Richard Crookes Constructions Indigenous Scholarship for Construction and Civil Engineering

 To be eligible to apply for this scholarship you must meet the following criteria:

-- Be enrolled in any year of the Bachelor of Construction Management (Building) (Honours) or Bachelor of Civil Engineering (Honours) in the Faculty of Engineering and Built Environment, UON.
+- Be enrolled in any year of the Bachelor of Construction Management (Building) (Honours) or Bachelor of Civil Engineering (Honours) with the University of Newcastle.

 - Demonstrate academic progress either by the Australian Tertiary Admission Rank (ATAR) or equivalent required for entry for commencing students, or a Grade Point Average (GPA) of 4.0 for continuing students.